rosedu/techblog/posts/2014/03/23/daemonizing-processes.md

    `umask` steps are useful.
 No `fork` and `setsid` should be called (otherwise `inetd` will get confused) and all other steps are already done by `inetd`.
-2. Second, all of the above code is already implemented in the `daemon` system call with slightly less control over the end-result.
+2. Second, all of the above code is already implemented in the `daemon` function call with slightly less control over the end-result.
 It might be easier to use it instead of all of the above steps.

 All is good and nice but what if we want to daemonize a normal process?
 Well, we can use `nohup`, `disown` or `start-stop-daemon`.
 Or we could resort to